 Workspaces would be reseeded in accordance with individual landowner requirements or land management agency requirements.
 All construction equipment would be removed following final cleanup activities.
 Unless otherwise required by the landowner, Kern River would restore all disturbed areas as close as practicable to their preconstruction condition.
 Construction debris, trash, surplus materials, and temporary structures would be removed from the construction right-of-way and disposed of in accordance with applicable federal, state, and local regulations.
+In addition, the BLM states that it will require that all BLM-managed areas treated for reclamation be fenced with BLM-approved temporary fencing to allow the impacted areas the best opportunity to recover and vegetation to regrow, and that all fencing would be removed after a period of years.

 A cathodic protection system would be installed and maintained along the length of the pipeline.
 Kern River conducted a cathodic protection evaluation to determine the cathodic protection system requirements for the Project.
-Land requirements for the cathodic protection system are included in section 2.1.
-The cathodic protection system would be monitored and inspected periodically to ensure proper and adequate corrosion protection.
+Land requirements for the cathodic protection system are included in section